LilToeBad/CSc345GroupPA/README.md

 automaticity.

 ## Naive Algorithm for Pattern Searching (Brute Force Method)
-The Naive Algorithm was implemented by Kristin L. The brute force method slides the pattern over the text sequence one by one (character by character), if a match is found, then slide by 1 again to chck for the subsequent matches.
+The Naive Algorithm was implemented by Kristin P. The brute force method slides the pattern over the text sequence one by one (character by character), if a match is found, then slide by 1 again to chck for the subsequent matches.
 The brute force algorthim solves a problem through exhuastion.
 Iterating throughe every possibility to solve the problem.
 Time complexity is porportional to the input size, for the size of the